rmcat/no-ai-youtube/readme.md

 # ![Extension Icon](src/icons/icon-24.png) No AI YouTube

-This browser extension identifies YouTube videos labeled as **altered or synthetic content**, halts playback, warns the user, and automatically navigates to the previous page unless explicitly canceled.
+This browser extension is designed for YouTube viewers frustrated with the Algorithm recommending misleading videos.
+It identifies YouTube videos labeled as **altered or synthetic content**, halts playback, and alerts the user.

-## Features

-- **Automatic Detection:** Identifies YouTube videos marked as "altered" or "synthetic content".
-- **Playback Prevention:** Immediately pauses video and audio playback.
-- **User Warning:** Presents a clear on-screen warning.
-- **Automatic Redirection:** Navigates back to the previous page after a brief countdown.
-- **User Cancellation:** Allows users to cancel the redirection.
+**Important note: This extension was primarily developed for my own use, so active maintenance and fixes are not guaranteed.
+It might break with YouTube updates.
+Feel free to report issues and submit fixes if you're able.**

 ## Developer Setup